India

 • United Nations Convention against Corruption (2004)

-EU-India Bilateral Development Assistance
+EU-India Bilateral Development Cooperation

 DG INTPA